4 Causes of Free Floating Anxiety

 • After a memory of your third-grade teacher pops into mind (a thought), you start imagining all the ways in which your third-grade child’s teacher isn’t nearly as good as your third-grade teacher, which leads to worrying about your child not getting into a good college, which leads to worrying about them not getting a good job, etc. (thinking)

-• After an image of you in a new jacket pops into mind (a thought), you start worrying about whether it’s too expensive, weather you’ll look like you’re trying too hard while wearing it, weather it’ll end up just another piece of clothing you bought excitedly but ends up sitting in your closet unworn (thinking).
+• After an image of you in a new jacket pops into mind (a thought), you start worrying about whether it’s too expensive, whether you’ll look like you’re trying too hard while wearing it, whether it’ll end up just another piece of clothing you bought excitedly but ends up sitting in your closet unworn (thinking).

 • Or after a worry about what your boss is thinking about you jumps into mind (a thought, specifically, a worry), you start worrying about how she thinks you’re uncreative, what would happen if you got fired, how you’ll never find a job as good as this, etc. (thinking, specifically, worrying).